 Seems there is a choice of dates regarding the fin du monde.
-Or maybe we are in for two...the first one not quite end enough, lets leave it 9 days and have another go?
+Or maybe we are in for it two times - the first date might not quite end enough - lets leave it 9 days and have another go?

-There is without doubt another space ship under our shed.
-I've heard odd clankings in there, someone has been at the jam stocks, and I'm sure once or twice I have seen rats carrying large pieces of sheet steel towards the noble structure after dark.
-It would explain why Mark can never find any tools, nothing to do with me . . .
+There is without doubt a space vessel under our shed.
+I've often heard odd clanking in there, and someone has been at the jam stocks, and I'm sure once or twice I have seen rats carrying large pieces of sheet steel towards the noble structure after dark.
+It would explain why Mark can never find any tools - nothing to do with me . . .

-rats are far more likely to inherit the world, or at least its smoking remains, than lizards, or is it that giant lizards are going to arrive from space?
+Rats are far more likely to inherit the world, or at least its smoking remains, than lizards, or is it that giant lizards are going to arrive from space?
 Will have to question the small brown ones in the garden.
-I looked at some yesterday basking in the early spring sun (them, not me) they didn't seem to be any different, no sitting in deck chairs with smug expressions or looking at immobilier magazines from galaxies beyond...
+I observed a few yesterday basking in the early spring sun.
+They didn't seem to be any different - no sitting in deck chairs with smug expressions or looking at estate agent magazines from galaxies beyond.

-Just looked up some Mayan info, there is another date..the 23rd Dec 2012 which is heralded as IT, so er generally December is going to be less heavy on the Christmas madness, a bit more on the DIY side perhaps.
-Bunkers and the like, Bricolage should do well.
+Just looked up some Mayan info; there is another date.
+The 23rd Dec 2012 which is heralded as IT.
+So perhaps December is going to be less heavy on the Christmas madness, a little more concentrated on the DIY side perhaps.
+Bunkers and the like.
+Bricolage should do well.

-I did see a film at the cinema, when I was about eleven, which incidentally was supporting 'cage aux folles' odd choice...about the The Nazca lines in Peru.
-The immense patterns drawn on the earth that can really only be appreciated as forms of animals etc from the air.
-If I was really going to wait for a passing space vessel, somewhere there would be my choice of bus stop, not rural France...we shall see...
+I did see a film at the cinema, when I was about eleven, about The Nazca lines in Peru: the immense patterns drawn on the Earth's surface that can really only be appreciated as forms of animals, etc, from the air.
+If anyone is really anticipating the arrival of a passing space vessel, there might be a better choice of bus stop, not rural France.

 And happy us.
 What a great few days, very aware of the lack of water around however.
 Could do with a wet spring.

-I did look in my diary for this time last year and we did have a similar episode of sun filled days...before a massive dump of snow squashed the over-optimistic almond blossom and nest builders.
+I looked in my diary for this time last year and we did have a similar episode of sun-filled days, before a massive dump of snow squashed the over-optimistic almond blossom and nest builders.
 Maybe not this year, hope not, the woodpile is rapidly reaching the sawdust and beetles level.

 Tuesday, 1 February 2011

-Just back from uk where weather was like here today, perhaps slightly more vile, only just . . .
+Just back from the UK where weather was like here today, perhaps slightly more vile, only just . . .

-On a Tuesday and Wednesday he loads up his ancient tan leather greek bag with music and heads to the MJC batiment in afore-mentioned town.
+On a Tuesday and Wednesday he loads up his ancient tan leather greek bag with music and heads to the MJC building in above-mentioned town.

-I like this building.
-It should really be on the outskirts of some mouldering Russian industrial town, an occasional venue for a vodka laced dance event... echoing concrete and David Lynch film set corridors.
-The 'caretaker' (odd word to use when describing the gentleman in question) has asked Mark many times not to stick posters on the wall of the 'music room', small dingy room with Dickension desks and matching dust, presumably as this could leave small grease marks on the ancient, grimy, cracked paintwork.
+I like this edifice.
+It should really be on the outskirts of some mouldering Russian industrial town, an occasional venue for a vodka-laced dance event - echoing concrete and David Lynch film set corridors.
+The 'caretaker' (odd word to use when describing the gentleman in question) has asked Mark many times not to stick posters on the wall of the 'music room' - small dingy room with Dickensian desks and matching dust, presumably as this could leave small grease marks on the ancient, grimy, cracked paintwork.
 He has also requested that the windows always remain closed so the piano cannot be heard especially between 12.00 and 2.00 p.m when he has his siesta . . .